 Paisley Campus, Clydebank Campus, Greenock (Waterfront) Campus

-This course is for learners who have an interest in Care.
-The aim of this course is to develop the knowledge, understanding and skills required to meet the care needs of individuals.
+The aim of this course is to develop the knowledge, understanding and skills required to meet the needs of people using care services.
 This course gives you an understanding of what you will need to know to work successfully in a care practice setting.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of course.
 Contact Disclosure Scotland for details on the type you would need.